 Swiss Vans is one of the largest van suppliers in Europe.
 We sell great vans from most manufacturers, all of them have their good and bad points.
-With such a large range of light commercial vehicles we don’t have favourites, though we do seem to sell a lot of VW Transporters and Ford Transits.
+With such a large range of light commercial vehicles we don’t have favourites, though we do seem to sell a lot of VW Transporters and Ford Transit custom automatic

 Every manufacturer now offers a similar selection of van options these days (e.g. Luton, chassis cab, panel vans, kombis, 3 lengths, 3 heights) and each manufacturer has its own perceived niche:

-Vauxhall, Peugeot and Renault are seen as reliable workhorses, Citroen has cornered the ‘value’ market, Iveco is the ‘big jumbo’, and at the Marks and Spencer end of the Market, the ‘high quality, reliable, long lasting and always ultra cool’ Volkswagen wins every time!
+Vauxhall vans, Peugeot Vans and Renault Vans are seen as reliable workhorses, Citroen Vans has cornered the ‘value’ market, Iveco Vans is the ‘big jumbo’, and at the Marks and Spencer end of the Market, the ‘high quality, reliable, long lasting and always ultra cool’ Volkswagen Vans wins every time!
 However, none of these have led the market for over 40 years.
 That honour goes to the humble Ford Transit which has a long history.

 Ford Transit History – 10 things you may not know: